p1xel8ted/UltrawideFixes/NierReplicant/README.md

 ## Verifying the Installation

 After completing the above steps, launch Nier Replicant.
 The game should now run with ultrawide support, framerate uncapped and the main game UI will remain at a 16:9 aspect ratio, but the gameplay will be adapted to your ultrawide screen.

+## Notes

+- Don't use the latest version of ReShade, it doesn't work.
+Use the one provided in the Replicant's Little Helper mod.

 ## Credits